Undersea Girl

 Undersea Girl is a 1957 American crime film directed by John Peyser and written by Arthur V. Jones.
 The film stars Mara Corday, Pat Conway, Florence Marly, Dan Seymour, Ralph Clanton and Myron Healey.
 The film was released on September 22, 1957, by Allied Artists Pictures.

 Plot

+Reporter Val Hudson is scuba diving with three of her friends on a reef off the California coast when they come upon a man's dead body.
+After police lieutenant Mike Travis supervises the removal of the corpse, he returns to headquarters to find a sailor, Frank Larkin, being booked for participating in a bar brawl.
+Larkin has eight thousand dollars in new notes in his possession and refuses to divulge their source.